Yggdroot/LeaderF/README.md

-  --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default --regexMode           LeaderF is in Regex mode by default
+  --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default --regexMode           LeaderF is in Regex mode by default --nowrap              long lines in the LeaderF window won't wrap

 subcommands: